AOx0/rrm/README.md

 # rwm

 Inspired by Spoons [rmm][1].
-This is a cross-platform Mod Manager for RimWorld.
+This is a cross-platform Mod Manager for RimWorld intended to work with macOS, linux and Windows

 Up to now, you must have `steamcmd` installed and available within your `PATH`.